HorizenOfficial/horizen-migration/erc20-migration/README.md

-This folder contains the Hardhat scripts for restoring EON balances to an ZEN ERC-20 token.
+This folder contains the Hardhat scripts for restoring EON and Zend balances.
+The script for EON will automatically mint an amount of ZEN ERC-20 tokens equal to the old EON balance for each account.
+The script for Zend will just load all balances inside a vault contract.
+Then, each user will have to request an explicit claim for minting an amount of ZEN ERC-20 tokens equal to their old Zend balance.

 The scripts use the following contracts: